 - Inattention.
 A common reason given for speeding is simply not paying attention to the speed they are driving.
 Factors such as traffic flow, driving a powerful vehicle, and playing music were cited as contributors to speeding.
 Some drivers also blamed their speeding on being distracted by technology or passengers.

 - It feels good.
 Some drivers report that they speed simply for the fun of it.
 They say that they feel powerful when driving fast, particularly if they drive a sports car.
 This type of thrill-seeking driver is also more likely to report that they feel aggressive behind the wheel.

 - Young men speed the most.
-15- to 24-year-old men were the drivers most often found to have been speeding when involved in a fatal accident.
+15- to 24-year-old men were the drivers most often found to have been speeding when involved in a fatal accident or one that caused a serious injury.
 They make up 38 percent of speed-related fatal crashes.

 - Motorcyclists often speed.
-33 percent of all motorcycle riders were speeding when they were involved in fatal crashes, higher than drivers of any other type of vehicle.
-The risk-taking personality of many bikers, combined with the power of sport bikes can make for a deadly combination.
+33 percent of all motorcycle riders were speeding when they were involved in deadly motorcycle crashes, higher than drivers of any other type of vehicle.
+The risk-taking personality of many bikers, combined with the power of sports bikes can make for a deadly combination.